lopesivm/user-nav-track/readme.md

 They might differ, even on the same timezone, therefore the need to store both.
 Currently, only local_time is in use on the dashboard.

+## Tests

+Due to the lack of time, as Heroku proved to be a challenge to get the database to work properly under forked processes, no tests are available at the moment.